mosip/inji-certify/docs/Key-Manager-Support.md

  - Enables the Key Manager to use it for signing VCs.
  - Integrates the certificate into the ongoing key lifecycle.

-## Sequence Diagram for CSR generation and Certificate, Upload
+## Sequence Diagram for CSR generation and Certificate Upload
 ```mermaid
 sequenceDiagram
     participant Client